sdziallas/comp55/docs/labs/14-Test.md

 but even something like ```55-8-2017``` should not be considered a valid Date.
 In its simplest terms,
 such a thing would be considered a simple test.
-At this point, you could copy and paste line 8, but then change the ```assertTrue``` to an ```assertFalse``` instead, and change ```4,15,2017``` to ```55,8,2017```.
+At this point, you could copy and paste this line, but then change the ```assertTrue``` to an ```assertFalse``` instead, and change ```4,15,2017``` to ```55,8,2017```.
 There are some disadvantages to copying and pasting code